Bronzino’s painting “Allegory with Venus and Cupid” is one of the most mysterious and erotic paintings of Renaissance era.

-But take a closer look.
-You will see that the dress can not cover her terrible body with scales in any way.
+But please take a closer look.
+You will see that the dress barely covers her body … with scales.
 Her legs are the legs of a wolf.

 She also has a snake tail.
 And in the other hand she holds a sting with poison.

 One gets the feeling that this is a direct hint of the artist at the duplicity and hypocrisy of his main favorite, Countess d’Etamp.